j-brady/peakipy/README.md

 pip install poetry
 ```

-With setup.py you will need python3.6 or greater installed.
+Otherwise you can install peakipy with `setup.py`.
+You will need python3.6 or greater installed.

 ```bash
 cd peakipy; python setup.py install